Stand Up to Cancer: Events and partnerships

-Over the course of a one-hour show, viewers are able to learn about the progress being made as a result of cutting-edge cancer research while also enjoying special moments with stars from film, television, sports and journalism who have supported the SU2C movement.
+Over the course of a one-hour show, viewers can learn about new cancer research while also watching moments with stars from film, television, sports and journalism who have supported the SU2C movement.

-The organization also partners with Major League Baseball for SU2C Placard Moments seen during televised games including the World Series where fans stand up to cancer by rising and holding signs inscribed with the names of friends and loved ones who have struggled with the disease.
+The organization also partners with Major League Baseball.
+The partnership includes the SU2C Placard Moment, held during the MLB All-Star Game and World Series, in which fans, players, and others stand and hold placards honoring friends and loved ones affected by cancer.